 How does Deutsche Telekom make its packaging more sustainable?

-All devices in Europe that bear the name Deutsche Telekom will come with sustainable packaging by mid-2022; we are already working on persuading other companies to use more sustainable packaging, including all major smartphone manufacturers.
+All Deutsche Telekom-branded products newly launched on the European markets since mid-2022 have been sustainably packaged; we are already working on persuading other companies to use more sustainable packaging, including all major smartphone manufacturers.
 That already applies to 60 percent of smartphones – with a target of raising this to 100 percent.
 We are also looking to improve sustainability with logistics processes: Shipping cartons for devices which the technology department ships are tailor-made to save material.
 We then use any offcuts as eco-friendly filling material.
 But of course the packaging contents should also cause less environmental damage to the planet.
 We are therefore also making our products such as routers, smartphones, and cell phones more eco-friendly by taking simple steps.

 How does Deutsche Telekom make its routers more sustainable?